anishi1222/APIPCS/Gateway/HowToInstallGateway4APIPCS_En.md

     sudo firewall-cmd --reload
     ```

-## Transfer, configure, extract, and build dependencies
+## Transfer, extract, and configure dependencies

 1. Transfer the following dependencies to /tmp as 'opc'.
     - Gateway Installer